tricki/laravel-notification/README.md

  * **$data** mixed | NULL
    Any additional data you want to attach.
 This will be serialized into the database.

-### 3. Retreiving a user's notifications
+### 3. Retrieving a user's notifications

-You can get a collection of notifications sent to a user with the `notifications` relationship, which will return a collection of your notification models.
+You can get a collection of notifications sent to a user using the `notifications` relationship, which will return a collection of your notification models.

 You can easily get a collection of all notifications sent to a user: